Chen Chi-mai

-Chen Chi-mai (陳其邁 (Tân Kî-māi, Chén Qímài, Ch'ên^{2} Ch'i^{2}-mai^{4}); born December 23, 1964) is a Taiwanese politician and the current Mayor of Kaoshiung since August 24, 2020.
+Chen Chi-mai (陳其邁 (Tân Kî-māi, Chén Qímài, Ch'ên^{2} Ch'i^{2}-mai^{4}); born December 23, 1964), also known as Comay Chen, is a Taiwanese politician and physician who has served as the mayor of Kaohsiung since August 24, 2020.
 He has served as spokesperson of the Democratic Progressive Party and the chief executive officer of its Policy Research and Coordinating Committee.
 A physician from Keelung, Chen started his political career by becoming member of the Legislative Yuan in 1996 and served as legislator for almost eight years before becoming the spokesperson of the Executive Yuan.

 In 2005, Chen succeeded to the mayoralty of Kaohsiung after Frank Hsieh's appointment as premier.
-Chen became the Deputy Secretary-General of the Presidential Office in 2007 and served until the inauguration of President Ma Ying-jeou.
+Chen became the deputy secretary-general of the Presidential Office in 2007 and served until the inauguration of President Ma Ying-jeou.
 Following his December 2018 loss in the Kaohsiung mayoral election, Chen was appointed Vice Premier of the Republic of China by President Tsai Ing-wen.
 Chen yielded the vice premiership to Shen Jong-chin in June 2020, and won the Kaohsiung mayoralty in a by-election on August 15, 2020 after previous mayor Han Kuo-yu was recalled.

-Early life
+Early life and education

 Chen Chi-mai was born in Keelung City, Taiwan, on December 23, 1964.
-He is the son of Chen Che-nan, who is also a politician and was also a Deputy Secretary-General of the Presidential Office before Chen took office in 2007.
+He is the son of Chen Che-nan, who is also a politician and was also a deputy secretary-general of the Presidential Office before Chen took office in 2007.

-Chen studied medicine at the Chung Shan Medical University in Taichung, where he earned his MB degree in 1991.
-He got his MS degree in preventive medicine at the National Taiwan University in 1994.
+Chen studied medicine at Chung Shan Medical University in Taichung, where he earned his Bachelor of Medicine (B.M.) in 1991.
+He then earned a Master of Science (M.S.) degree in preventive medicine from National Taiwan University in 1994 and worked as a lecturer at Taipei Medical University and a visiting scholar at the London School of Economics.
 He practiced medicine at the Chang Gung Memorial Hospital for about three years and became a lecturer at the Taipei Medical University in 1996.

 Chen made his early entry into public affairs when he, as a student, served as an assistant to his father, a legislator at the time.